Horsepower: Electrical horsepower

-Nameplates on electrical motors show their power output, not the power input (the power delivered at the shaft, not the power consumed to drive the motor).
+Nameplates on electrical motors show their available shaft power output, not the electrical power input.
 This power output is ordinarily stated in watts or kilowatts.
-In the United States, the power output is stated in horsepower, which for this purpose is defined as exactly 746 W.
+In the United States, the power output is stated in horsepower.

 Hydraulic horsepower

-Hydraulic horsepower can represent the power available within hydraulic machinery, power through the down-hole nozzle of a drilling rig, or can be used to estimate the mechanical power needed to generate a known hydraulic flow rate.
+Hydraulic horsepower can be the power available within hydraulic machinery or power through the down-hole nozzle of a drilling rig, or it can be used as an estimate of the mechanical power needed to generate a given hydraulic flow rate.